How does this medication work? What will it do for me?

 - are pregnant, planning to become pregnant, in labor, or breast-feeding

-- had a head injury
+- have or recently had a head injury

 - have acute or severe asthma or another airway disease